 When Kylie Alsin was in college, she felt God wanting her to put these words into action in her everyday life.
 She attended Whitworth University in Spokane, Washington, completing her education with a master’s degree in Theology at Regent College in Vancouver, British Columbia.
 “I wanted to be at a school that saw the entire church body as workers in furthering the Kingdom of God, not just pastors,” she said.
 Seeing everyone as part of growing God’s Kingdom has been a consistent theme in Kylie’s life.

-Kylie joined the Central Coast Rescue Mission staff in August 2021 as the Community Relations Coordinator.
+Kylie joined the Rescue Mission Alliance Central Coast staff in August 2021 as the Community Relations Coordinator.
 In her role, Kylie converses with donors and coordinates volunteers, but her favorite aspect of her job is working with clients to connect them with educational and job resources.

 Kylie has spent many years studying the Bible, even spending a year at a church in Scotland teaching and preaching.
 “I had studied theology and knew the academics of theology, but working here (at the Mission), I can use that knowledge in a tangible and meaningful way,” she said.